KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/tic-tac-toe.rst

 Tutorial: How to do a tic-tac-toe in less than 15 minutes with the gaming SDK ?
 ===============================================================================

-If you have not read the :doc:`getting started<getting_started>` part yet, I invite you to read it before reading this one.
+If you have not read the :doc:`getting started<getting_started>` part yet, Please read it before reading this one.

-This tutorial is divided into several steps, to help you understanding it.
+This tutorial is divided into multiple steps to make it easier to follow.

-Step 0: setup the executable and the window
+Step 0: Setup the executable and the window
 -------------------------------------------

-For this first step we need a ``CMakeLists.txt`` for creating and compiling the executable.
+First we need a ``CMakeLists.txt`` to create and compile the executable.

-In this ``CMakeLists.txt`` file we will have: the name of the project, the creation of the executable, the link with the SDK, the C++ standard that will be used and the extras modules that we want to use, in our case it will be the module  :doc:`antara::sfml<../modules/sfml>` provided by the **SDK**.
+In this ``CMakeLists.txt`` file we will have: name of the project, creation of the executable, link with the SDK, C++ standard that will be used and extras modules that we want to use, in our case it will be the module  :doc:`antara::sfml<../modules/sfml>` provided by the **SDK**.

 Below is the ``CMakeLists.txt`` file:

 .. literalinclude:: ../../../tutorials/tic-tac-toe/step_0/CMakeLists.txt
    :language: cmake

-Then we create our input file for the application and call it tic-tac-toe.cpp.
+Then we create our input file for the application and call it ``tic-tac-toe.cpp``.

-We add an empty main and a return value:
+We add an empty main function:

 .. code-block:: cpp